 Becoming a volunteer is as easy as 1, 2, 3:

 3. Schedule a time to volunteer.

-Kitchen volunteers don’t need to be great cooks; simply take direction from our professionally trained chefs.
-You’ll join compassionate people in chopping vegetables, stirring sauces, mixing batter, baking cookies, and packaging meals.
+Project Angel Food’s kitchen is 80% volunteer-driven.
+Kitchen volunteers don’t need to be great cooks, simply take direction from our professionally trained chefs.
+You’ll join compassionate people in chopping vegetables, stirring sauces, mixing batter, baking cookies, and packaging the meals.

 Volunteers are vital to the success of our fundraising events and present unique opportunities to engage with our supporters.
-From annual events like Bowling for Angels and Angel Awards, to bespoke chef’s dinners and private parties, volunteers help us secure much-needed resources for our mission in fun, social settings.
+From annual events like Bowling for Angels, Angel Awards, Lead with Love Telethon, to bespoke chef’s dinners and private parties, volunteers help us secure much-needed resources for our mission in fun, social settings.